BioStruct-UdeM/SAXS_tutorials/docs/index.md

 - [BSA dataset](https://github.com/BioStruct-UdeM/BSA_SEC-SAXS_tutorial_data/archive/v1.0.zip) (ZIP file) for SEC-SAXS analysis.
 More experimental details and data organization on the [GitHub page](https://github.com/BioStruct-UdeM/BSA_SEC-SAXS_tutorial_data).

-### Softwares required
+### Software required

-The instructions on how to install individual softwares on your personal computer are details on their respective websites.
+The instructions on how to install individual software on your personal computer are details on their respective websites.

 - [BioXTAS RAW](https://bioxtas-raw.readthedocs.io/en/latest/index.html)
 - [ATSAS manuals](https://www.embl-hamburg.de/biosaxs/manuals/)
 - [DENSS manual](https://www.tdgrant.com/denss/tutorial/)

-Alternatively, the Structural Biology Platform has computers available where recent versions of these softwares are installed.
+Alternatively, the Structural Biology Platform has computers available where recent versions of these software are installed.
 Access to the computer room is controlled by access codes.
 Contact [Normand Cyr](maito:normand.cyr@umontreal.ca) in order to obtain a code.

 ### Scientific literature